-Cheating on exams, papers, projects or major evaluations three times during the course of a student's tenure will result in the student appearing before the Dismissal Board.
+Cheating on exams, papers, projects or major evaluations multiple times during the course of a student's tenure will result in expulsion points and possibly the student appearing before the Dismissal Board.

 CLASSWORK: On the first day a class meets, teachers will give each student a class syllabus and inform him of their policy for late work.
 In general, work not turned in on time loses value progressively unless there has been an excused absence.